Crocus cartwrightianus: Description

-The Latin specific epithet cartwrightianus refers to the 19th century British Consul to Constantinople, John Cartwright.
+The Latin specific epithet cartwrightianus refers to the 19th-century British consul to Constantinople, John Cartwright.

-C. cartwrightianus is the presumed wild progenitor of the domesticated triploid Crocus sativus – the saffron crocus.
+C. cartwrightianus is possibly a wild progenitor of the domesticated triploid Crocus sativus – the saffron crocus with a population in Attica, Greece suggested as the closest known modern population to the saffron ancestors.

-Although some doubts remain on its origin, it is believed that saffron originated in Iran.
-However, Greece and Mesopotamia have also been suggested as the possible region of origin of this plant.
+Saffron likely originated in Iran, Greece or Mesopotamia.

 Habitat

 This species is commonly found growing on limestone soil areas of the Attica Peninsula of Greece.

 Cultivation

 There is evidence that this plant was cultivated in ancient Crete at least as early as the Middle Minoan Period, as exhibited by a mural, the "Saffron Gatherer", illustrating the gathering of crocuses.
+In the 19th century, wild Crocus cartwrightianus was harvested on Andros in the islands of the Cyclades, for medicinal purposes and the stigmas for making a pigment called Zafran.

-This plant, has gained the Royal Horticultural Society's Award of Garden Merit.
+This plant has received the Royal Horticultural Society's Award of Garden Merit.